david-wb/ball-and-stick-rl/README.md

 <img src="static/training_metrics.png" alt="SAC Metrics" width="600">

-# Notes
+# Observations

 The PPO algorithm was also tested but it did not work well (as implemented anyway).
-The SAC algorithm does learn to balance but current plateaus at a sub-optimal performance level and has difficulty learning to track the target velocity.
+The SAC algorithm does learn to balance but seems plateau at a sub-optimal performance level and has difficulty learning to track the target velocity.